arjondas/llama/TORCH_XLA_USER_GUIDE.md

 ## What is this?

-This branch is a modified version of the [Llama2 Google Next Inference](https://github.com/pytorch-tpu/llama/tree/llama2-google-next-inference) Branch.
+This is a modified version of the [Llama2 Google Next Inference](https://github.com/pytorch-tpu/llama/tree/llama2-google-next-inference) Branch.
 It is specifically designed to run Llama2 7B on TPU v3-8, unlike the Google Next Inference version, which only supports TPU v4 and v5e.

 ## How does it work?